 Your uterus is the organ where a fetus develops.
-It’s a pear-shaped organ located behind your bladder and in front of the sigmoid colon.
-It’s connected to your ovaries by the fallopian tubes.
-The bottom part, the cervix, connects your uterus to your vagina.
+It’s a pear-shaped organ located behind the bladder and in front of the sigmoid colon.
+It’s connected to the ovaries by the fallopian tubes.
+The bottom part, the cervix, connects the uterus to the vagina.

-When cells change and begin to grow abnormally in your uterus, it’s called uterine or endometrial cancer.
+When cells change and begin to grow abnormally in the uterus, it’s called endometrial hyperplasia and it can lead to uterine or endometrial cancer.

 Uterine cancer is the most common gynecologic cancer in the US.
 The American Cancer Society estimates that more than 65,000 women are diagnosed each year.
 Because most uterine cancer is detected early, most women survive the disease.